-The December 31, 2018 actuarial valuation results were based on the same actuarial methods and assumptions as used in the December 31, 2017 actuarial valuation produced by the prior actuary.
+The December 31, 2020 actuarial valuation results were based on the same actuarial methods and assumptions as used in the December 31, 2019 actuarial valuation.
 The demographic assumptions were based on the January 1, 2012 to December 31, 2016 Experience Study prepared by the prior actuary, which were subsequently approved by the Board of Trustees.
 An investment return assumption of 7.50% was used as prescribed by item 29 of the Collaborative Settlement Agreement (CSA) signed October 5, 2015.
 Cheiron has reviewed the demographic and economic assumptions.
 While we consider these assumptions to be generally reasonable, we have not yet performed our own actuarial experience study.